doherty100/azuresandbox/terraform-azurerm-vwan/README.md

-# Azure quick start configuration: terraform-azurerm-vwan
+# Azure sample configuration: terraform-azurerm-vwan

 ## Overview

-This quick start implements a shared virtual wan to connect the shared services virtual network and the dedicated spoke virtual network to remote users and/or private networks.
-The following quick starts must be deployed first before starting:
+This sample implements a shared virtual wan to connect the shared services virtual network and the dedicated spoke virtual network to remote users and/or private networks.
+The following samples must be deployed first before starting:

 * [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared)
   * [terraform-azurerm-vm-windows](../terraform-azurerm-vm-windows)